 Ryan Companies US, Inc.

 Collin Barr is president of the Minnesota Region for Ryan Companies US, Inc. Mr. Barr provides executive leadership to the Minnesota Regional office of Ryan Companies.
 This business unit encompasses the disciplines of development, architecture & engineering, construction, and property management where project solutions are delivered to customers across the United States in the market sectors of: office, industrial, retail, medical, governmental, hospitality, multifamily, and alternative energy.
-A member of NAIOP since 1997, he is a member of the Build to Suit Forum and a member of the National Forums Advisory Committee.
+Mr. Barr joined NAIOP in 1997 and is a member of the Build to Suit Forum.

 Jones Lang LaSalle

 Ms. Berman is a Managing Director of Jones Lang LaSalle and group head of Healthcare Capital Markets where she advises and executes capital solutions for the spectrum of healthcare real estate including medical office, senior housing, acute care and post-acute care facilities and serves provider and operator clients as well as investor and developer clients for new and existing healthcare facilities.